- February 14: Recall: Ford Mustang, Lincoln Nautilus and Lincoln Navigator recalls | 1 days ago

 - January 19: 2019 Lincoln Nautilus Recall Issued For 2,700 SUVs recalls | 27 days ago

 2010 Ford Fusion

 Recall List for the 2010 Ford Fusion

-Official recall notices have been issued for the 2010 Ford Fusion by the NHTSA.
+Official recalls have been issued for the 2010 Ford Fusion by the NHTSA.
 The complete details of all recalls are listed below, along with what they cover and the recommended solutions.
-It's important to note that most recalls won't cost you anything to get fixed, so if your car is affected you should call an authorized Ford service shop immediately!

 A vehicle parked without an engaged park pawl and without an applied parking brake may have unintended movement which may cause a crash.
 Read more »

 In the event of a crash, the seatback and head restraint may move rearward, increasing the risk of injury.
 Read more »